 One of the biggest complaints about the first set of proposed regulations was that they did not provide clarity for operating businesses.
-The new regulations provide some muchneeded guidance.
-The statute generally requires a QOZ business to derive at least 50% of its gross income from the active conduct of a trade or business, to use a substantial portion of its intangible property in the active conduct of a trade or business and to limit its nonqualified financial property to less than 5% - excluding certain working capital.[35]
-The first set of proposed regulations included a working capital safe harbor, which generally allowed a QOZ business to be treated as meeting these requirements - plus the 70% tangible property requirement - for up to 31 months, if (1) there is a written plan that identifies working capital as property held for the acquisition, construction or substantial improvement of tangible property in a QOZ, (2) there is a written schedule consistent with the ordinary business operations of the business that the property will be used within 31 months and (3) the business substantially complies with the schedule.[36]
+The Proposed Regulations provide some much-needed guidance.

+The statute generally requires a QOZ Business to derive at least 50% of its gross income from the active conduct of a trade or business, to use a substantial portion of its intangible property in the active conduct of a trade or business, and to limit its nonqualified financial property to less than 5% (excluding certain working capital).
+The first set of proposed regulations included a working capital safe harbor, which generally allowed a QOZ Business to be treated as meeting these requirements (plus the 70% tangible property requirement) for up to 31 months, if (1) there is a written plan that identifies working capital as property held for the acquisition, construction, or substantial improvement of tangible property in a QOZ, (2) there is written schedule consistent with the ordinary business operations of the business that the property will be used within 31 months, and (3) the business substantially complies with the schedule.